Western Forensic Document Examiner

 Do you need an expert witness on a questioned document?

 I am Kathy Carlson, Court Qualified, Certified Forensic Document Examiner.

 If you have a document in question or already in litigation, I can help.

 After my handwriting analysis examination I will give you a quick, honest opinion about your situation and give you a recommended next step.

-Most cases are settled out of court as a direct result of a document examiner’s official Letter of Opinion.
+Most cases are settled out of court as a direct result of a document examiner’s official Report.
 If your case does go to court I can be your expert witness.

 My fees are among the lowest in the industry, always fairly billed, and no surprises.